rkalz/xbmc4xbox/xbmc/lib/libPython/python/Doc/reference/simple_stmts.rst

    exec_stmt: "exec" `or_expr` ["in" `expression` ["," `expression`]]

 This statement supports dynamic execution of Python code.
-The first expression should evaluate to either a string, an open file object, a code object, or a tuple.
+The first expression should evaluate to either a Unicode string, a *Latin-1* encoded string, an open file object, a code object, or a tuple.
 If it is a string, the string is parsed as a suite of Python statements which is then executed (unless a syntax error occurs). [#]_ If it is an open file, the file is parsed until EOF and executed.
 If it is a code object, it is simply executed.
 For the interpretation of a tuple, see below.
 In all cases, the code that's executed is expected to be valid as file input (see section :ref:`file-input`).
 Be aware that the :keyword:`return` and :keyword:`yield` statements may not be used outside of function definitions even within the context of code passed to the :keyword:`exec` statement.

 In all cases, if the optional parts are omitted, the code is executed in the current scope.
 If only the first expression after ``in`` is specified,